 Learn why climate change will adversely affect the country and the world.
 Similar impacts can be expected for many low-lying coastal areas around the world.

-Featured in the video are the scientific explanations why sea levels are rising.
+The video shows scientific explanations for why sea levels are rising.
 How fast is it rising?

 So, how does climate change impact Bangladesh?

-The movie describes the new dimension that global ocean levels are causing the coastal zones of the country.
-As you watch you will gain an understanding of the wide-ranging implications for populations, resilience, and infrastructure requirements.
+The movie describes the new dimension that global ocean levels are causing the country’s coastal zones.
+As you watch, you will understand the wide-ranging implications for populations, resilience, and infrastructure requirements.

-Listen to the climate change scientists and authorities of Bangladesh explain the negative consequences of seawater intrusion and the glacial melting in the Himalayas.
+Listen to Bangladesh’s climate change scientists and authorities explain the negative consequences of seawater intrusion and the glacial melting in the Himalayas.

 Why would there be 30 million people that will be displaced in Bangladesh?